adityathiru/mirror/webapp/utils/base_files/README.md

       - already comes along with docker!
     - refer : https://docs.docker.com/compose/install/

-### now you have all the prerequisites - setting up your project is as simple as `./imagenet_training`
+### now that you have all the prerequisites - setting up your project is as simple as `./imagenet_training`
 - when starting the very first time: `./imagenet_training all` :
   - first install takes quite a bit of time - post that, things should load up in a jiffy!
   - you should get a shell with all your packages installed